vembarrajan/Simple-Image-Slider-jQuery/README.md

 # Simple-Image-Slider-jQuery

-So how do we do a iamge slider?
+So how do we do a image slider?

 Get a plugin I hear you cry!!!